mozilla/browserid/README.markdown

 ~/browserid/$ node ./run.js
 ```

-And open your web browser to any of these:
+And open your web browser to any of these to see the test servers:
-Running test servers:

 * A local Verify server: http://127.0.0.1:10000
 * The implentation example: http://127.0.0.1:10001